 The Company has an Investment Policy in place to manage exposure to its investments, and this is monitored by regular reports from the Investment Managers.
 Further discussion of this arrangement is provided below under the "prudent person principle".

-The following table details the Company's exposure to currency risk and equity risk by each underlying currency as reported in the Company's annual financial statements:
+The following table sets out a breakdown of the Company's assets as reported in the annual financial statements: